Avinash0x1/Discrete-Structure-p/README.md

 | 0 | 1 |   1   |
 | 1 | 0 |   0   |
 | 1 | 1 |   1   |

+---

+## Summary

+This repository contains **9 comprehensive C programs** covering:
+- **4 Logical Operations**: AND, OR, NOT, IMPLICATION
+- **3 Binary Arithmetic**: Addition, Subtraction, Multiplication
+- **2 Mathematical Algorithms**: Euclidean Algorithm, Tautology Proof

+All programs are well-documented, tested, and ready to compile and run.

+---

 ## Author
 Avinash